-Click the icon in the My Folders panel to change the view to tree view and display the folders in the hierarchy they are present on the hard drive or any other drive on the computer.
+Tree view Click the icon in the My Folders panel to change the view to tree view and display the folders in the hierarchy they are present on the hard drive or any other drive on the computer.
 This view helps determine the physical location of the media present in that folder.
+Sub-folders of a folder are not displayed by deafult in tree view.
+Select a folder, right-click and select Show All SubFolders to view the Sub-folders of a folder.